-A wide variety of wildlife is attracted to the Snake River and the associated reservoirs Idaho Power manages along the river.
+Many types of wildlife are drawn to the Snake River and the reservoirs Idaho Power manages along the river.

-These unique habitats provide year-long or seasonal homes to recognized species
+These habitats give year-long and seasonal homes to animals, such as:

 - Bald and golden eagles

 - Deer, elk, bighorn sheep and black bears

 - Upland birds such as chukar, grouse and quail

 and less common animals like:

 We manage over 30,000 acres of wildlife habitat.
 These lands are in the Hells Canyon, C.J.
 Strike and Hagerman areas.

 On these lands, our biologists provide wildlife food plots, plant trees and shrubs, reduce shoreline erosion and control weeds.
 This improves habitat and diversity of wildlife.
 It also creates striking views.

 We want people to enjoy our habitat lands.
 This can mean limiting access (type or timing) to protect wildlife.